|GET?w=||Set the width of an image. Defaults to pixels, supports percentages.

 |GET?zoom=||Use zoom to size images for high pixel ratio devices and browsers when zoomed.
 Not available to use with crop.
 Zoom is intended for use by scripts such as devicepx.js which automatically set the zoom level.
 Valid zoom levels are 1, 1.5, 2-10.

-Note that the default quality setting for JPEGs is 90% and for PNGs it is 80%.
+Note that the default quality setting for JPEGs is 89%, PNGs 80%, and WebP images is 80%.

 |GET?strip=||Use the strip functionality to remove JPEG image Exif, IPTC, comment, and color data from the output image to reduce the image’s file size without having any visual data removed from the image.
 If orientation data is included in the Exif metadata, the image will be rotated accordingly.There are 3 valid settings for this parameter: